Naville/WTFJH/Tools/README.md

 4. Re-run CMake

 ###Todo
-1.	~~Add Generators for properties of a ObjC Class.~~
+1.	~~Add Generators for properties of a ObjC Class.~~ Done!
-2. Add Support For C Functions
+2.	~~Add Support For C Functions~~ Not gonna happen.
+Finding a place to insert the MSHookXXX() codes would be pain-in-ass

+###Issues
+1. All char* are treated as NSString.
+Cuz length is unknown
+2. Type Support is far from complete